luontola/tdd-mooc/data/index.md

 ## When?

-The next instance of this course will be from January until March 2023.
+This course will run from January until March 2023 (and presumably next year around the same time).
 There will be a Discord channel and weekly study groups.
-More details will be announced later.
+See the [practicalities page](/practicalities) for details.

-Of course you can also use this course material for self-study whenever you want, even if the course is not active.
+Of course, you can also use this course material for self-study whenever you want, even if the course is not active.

 ---